theomkashyap/ctf-journal/TryHackMe/dreaming.md

 I started by scanning the target to identify the available services before moving on to web enumeration.
 After exploring the application and its directories, I gained initial access to the machine and continued my investigation through the Linux terminal.
 Rather than immediately searching for privilege escalation techniques, I focused on understanding the system first.

 While enumerating the machine, I explored user files, configuration files, and command history.
-One of the most useful findings came from the user's `.bash_history`, which revealed database credentials and provided a better understanding of how the application was configured.
+One of the most useful findings came from the user's .bash_history, which revealed database credentials and provided a better understanding of how the application was configured.
 Using those credentials, I connected to MySQL and gathered additional information that helped me progress further through the room.

 As I continued analyzing the application, I identified a Command Injection vulnerability caused by user-controlled input being passed directly into a shell command.
 Exploiting this vulnerability reinforced how dangerous improper input validation can be and how a small coding mistake can lead to full system compromise.